Andrea Patino Galindo came to Massachusetts from Mexico to care for three children as an au pair.

 “We wanted to identify gaps and take advantage of opportunities, and it made sense to start with Middlesex, our nearest neighbor,” Nash says.
 “Because if our transfer students from Middlesex are coming here and feeling a little bit lost, what does that mean about our other transfer students?”

-Nearly half of all undergraduates at UMass Lowell are transfer students – and the majority come from community colleges, says Ellen Humphrey, assistant director of transfer admissions.
+Nearly half of all undergraduates at UMass Lowell are transfer students – and the majority come from community colleges.
 The largest number come from Middlesex – 261 last fall – followed by Northern Essex, North Shore, Bunker Hill, Quinsigamond and MassBay.

 Focusing attention on their needs is part of the university’s commitment to diversity, Nash says, because community college students are more likely to come from low-income families, to be first-generation college students and to be immigrants or members of underrepresented minorities.